 Pelvic Inflammatory Disease

-This type of infection is often caused by sexual contact and occurs when bacteria spreads up the vagina and into other reproductive organs.
+Pelvic inflammitory disease is an infection that is often spread by sexual contact.
+It occurs when bacteria spreads up the vagina and into other reproductive organs.
 It may produce a heavy, foul-smelling discharge.

 Human Papillomavirus (HPV) or Cervical Cancer

-The HPV infection, which is caused by sexual contact, can lead to cervical cancer.
+The human papillomavirus (HPV) infection, which is spread by sexual contact, can lead to cervical cancer.
 While there may be no symptoms, this type of cancer can produce a bloody, brown, and/or watery discharge with a bad odor.
-Cervical cancer can easily be prevented or found with yearly pap smears and HPV testing (CDC).
+Cervical cancer can easily be prevented or found with yearly Pap smears and HPV testing.

-If an unusual discharge is accompanied by other symptoms such as a fever, pain in the abdomen, unexplained weight loss, fatigue, or increased urination, you should see your doctor as soon as possible.
+If you have unusual discharge with other symptoms such as a fever, pain in the abdomen, unexplained weight loss, fatigue, or increased urination, you should see your doctor as soon as possible.
 If you have any concerns about the normality of a discharge, make an appointment to see your doctor.

 When you see your doctor for abnormal vaginal discharge, you will get a physical exam, including a pelvic exam.
-You will also be asked several questions about your symptoms, your menstrual cycle, and your sexual activity.
+Your doctor will also ask you several questions about your symptoms, your menstrual cycle, and your sexual activity.
 In many cases, an infection can be detected by the physical or pelvic exam.

-If your doctor cannot diagnose the problem immediately, you may need to have some tests run.
+If your doctor can’t diagnose the problem immediately, he or she may order some tests.
 Your doctor may want to take a scraping from your cervix to check for HPV or cervical cancer.
 Your discharge may also be examined under a microscope to pinpoint an infectious agent.
 Once your doctor can tell you the cause of the discharge, you will be given treatment options.

-To prevent infections, you should practice good hygiene and wear breathable, cotton underwear.
-Do not use douches, as these can make discharge worse by removing useful bacteria.
+To prevent infections, you should practice good hygiene and wear breathable cotton underwear.
+Don’t use douches because they can make discharge worse by removing useful bacteria.
 You should also practice safe sex and use protection to avoid sexually transmitted diseases.